 The war of words continues, between Peking and Hanoi, over the question of Vietnam's treatment of resident Chinese Nationals.

-The war of words continues, between Peking and Hanoi, over the question of Vietnam's treatment of resident Chinese Nationals.
+Background: The war of words continues, between Peking and Hanoi, over the question of Vietnam's treatment of resident Chinese Nationals.
 China launched a bitter attack last week, announcing a partial cancellation of it's aid programmes and rejected a Vietnamese call for talks on the problem.
 Vietnam has accused China of a premeditated campaign aimed at preventing reconstruction of postwar Vietnam and has countered a story of fleeing Chinese shown on Peking Television, questioning the source and interpretation of the allegations.
 They called for Peking to begin negotiations on the issue of chinese residents in Vietnam and other relations between the two countries.
 It is reported that between 80 and 100 thousand Chinese residents have left Vietnam and crossed the border into the southern Chinese provinces of Kwangsi and Unnan.

 SYNOPSIS: The Chinese quarter of Hanoi, Hoan Kiem, is still bustling with activity. chinese restaurants do a regular business and are said to be full of Vietnamese customers every night.
 As in many Asian cities, the Chinese community are active and successful small private businessmen.
 A relocation program directing Chinese to move from Ho Chi Minh City to the countryside has met with resistance from the 1.2 million Chinese.